 What are the responsibilities of the UK Government under its international obligations for taking action to reform abortion law in Northern Ireland?
 How should these be reconciled to the UK’s devolution settlement?

 The Committee welcomes all views and will consult widely, both online, and face-to-face in Northern Ireland.
-Written submissions can be sent to the inquiry through our online portal.
+Written anonymous submissions can be sent to the inquiry through our online portal.
 Information about making a submission is available here.

 Here are some bullet points and links to further reading:

 Current laws breach the rights of Northern Irish women – this is not a question of health or home affairs law but of human rights which are reserved to Westminster.

 Northern Irish women are unable to access abortion within their own borders and those that do face life imprisonment

 The law that criminalises Northern Irish women was passed by the UK Parliament in 1861 – it is out of date and older than the invention of the lightbulb.